British Rail Class 800: Fleet details

+Illustrations

-Named trains
+Named units

 Great Western Railway's Class 800 and 802 units are being named after "inspirational people" who have influenced the regions that the company serves.

 London North Eastern Railway unveiled a special vinyl on one of their units to celebrate the launch of Azuma to Scotland.
 It was operated on the first Azuma from Scotland, which ran on the 'Flying Scotsman' from Edinburgh on 1 August 2019.
 This same unit was also used when Azuma was launched to Aberdeen and Inverness respectively.

 On 10 January 2018, unit 800010 was named Michael Bond in a ceremony at Paddington by his daughter, Karen Jankel.
 This coincided with the 60th anniversary of the late author's famous Paddington Bear series of children's books, and the other end of the unit carries the bear's name.

-On 1 May 2021, unit 800025 Captain Sir Tom Moore, arrived back at London Paddington, after completing a challenge to stop at 100 stations in only 40 hours, raising money for charity in memory of Captain Tom.
+On 1 May 2021, unit 800025 Captain Sir Tom Moore arrived back at London Paddington, after completing a challenge to stop at 100 stations in only 40 hours, raising money for charity in memory of Captain Tom.
 The train was greeted by applause.

-Liveries

 Interiors

-The passenger compartments on the Class 800 trains are typically divided into both first class and standard class sections.
-The vestibule area accommodates the exterior doors along with space for storage areas for passenger luggage (including bicycles, and a sizable universal accessibility toilet.
+The passenger compartments on the Class 800 trains are typically divided into first class and standard class sections.
+The vestibule area accommodates the exterior doors along with space for storage areas for passenger luggage (including bicycles), and a sizable universal accessibility toilet.
 It can be configured to include catering facilities, including a kitchen and preparation room.
 The interior was designed to fulfil the requirements of the Persons with Reduced Mobility-TSI standard, as well as to satisfy the varying requirements and preferences of multiple operators, and to facilitate future refurbishments and reconfigurations.
 The basic layout has been standardised.

 The interiors have reportedly been praised for their increased leg-room and greater number of seats and tables in standard class, in comparison to the trains they replace.
-However, the seats in both standard and first class have been heavily criticised for excessive hardness and discomfort on lengthy journeys, with the overall first class experience said to be a downgrade as the seats are no longer leather like their predecessors had due to fire regulations.
-The GWR IET has also been criticised for the lack of a buffet car with the catering service instead being provided by a trolley and also the fact that surfboards are no longer allowed on the train due to the limited space available.
+However, the seats in both standard and first class have been heavily criticised for excessive hardness and discomfort on lengthy journeys, with the overall first class experience said to be a downgrade as the seats are no longer leather like their predecessors due to fire regulations.
+The GWR IET has also been criticised for the lack of a buffet car with the catering service instead being provided by a trolley and also because surfboards are no longer allowed on the train due to the limited space available.
 In comparison with the IET, the LNER Azuma has a small 'micro' buffet retained with other aspects of the interior being similar between the two companies.